-This course will demonstrate to students how to digitally sculpt in an advanced modeling package.
+This course will teach students how to digitally sculpt in an advanced modeling package.
 Students will learn to digitally recreate traditional sculpting techniques from clay modeling and apply those techniques to their digital models.
-This level of understanding will push the aesthetic quality of their artwork and apply it to a production pipeline.
+The knowledge gained in this course will improve the artistic quality of the artwork and show students how to seamlessly integrate assets into a production pipeline.